Lower Saxony: Coat of arms

 The coat of arms shows a white horse (Saxon Steed) against a red background, which is an old symbol of the Saxon people.
 Legend has it that the horse was a symbol of the Saxon leader Widukind, albeit a black horse against a yellow background.
 The colours changed after the Christian baptism of Widukind.
-White and red are colours (besides black and gold) of the Holy Roman Empire symbolizing Christ as the saviour, who is still shown with a red cross against a white background.
+White and red are colours (besides black and gold) of the Holy Roman Empire symbolising Christ as the saviour, who is still shown with a red cross against a white background.